planetfederal/workshops/tutorials/wordmap/src/index.rst

 	  viewPort.show();
 	});

-Finally, to produce a full-screen application, a view port component, holding the map panel.
+Finally, to produce a full-screen application, an `Ext.Viewport` component, holding the map panel.
 And to start the application, an `Ext.onReady()` function is always required.

 .. note::